-If you plan to continue activities related to art, music, or dance at Vassar, the college recommends submitting materials that showcase your talent.
+If you plan to study art, music, or dance at Vassar, the college recommends submitting materials that showcase your talent.
 Check out these Guidelines for Optional Art, Music, and Dance Submissions.

 4. Write engaging essays.

 Your essays are a critical way of distinguishing yourself and setting yourself apart from other academically qualified applicants.
-Take care writing these essays, and get feedback from others to ensure that they reflect your best work, personality, and authentic voice.
+Take your time writing your essays, and get feedback from others to ensure that they reflect your best work, personality, and authentic voice.

 5. Apply Early Decision.

-Vassar’s Early Decision acceptance rate is 46.7%.
-Meanwhile, its Regular Decision acceptance rate is less than a quarter.
-According to Vassar, this “allows the Admission Committee to take your commitment to Vassar into account in the selection process,” which is reflected in the considerably higher acceptance rate of ED applicants.
+Vassar’s Early Decision (ED) acceptance rate is 38.6%.
+Meanwhile, its Regular Decision (RD) acceptance rate is 18.6%.
+According to Vassar, ED “allows the Admission Committee to take your commitment to Vassar into account in the selection process,” which is reflected in the considerably higher acceptance rate of ED applicants.

 Before you commit, however, you should be aware of the drawbacks and limitations of applying ED.
-For example, this plan is binding, meaning that you are required to matriculate at Vassar and withdraw your applications from other schools if admitted.
+This type of application is binding, meaning that you are required to matriculate at Vassar and withdraw your applications from other schools if admitted.

 6. Secure strong recommendations.

 Vassar weighs recommendations heavily in the admissions process.
-The college requires two, including one from a guidance counselor and another from a teacher in a core academic subject.
-You should develop strong relationships with teachers and your guidance counselor to ensure that they can speak knowledgeably to your strengths and qualities.
+The college requires applicants to submit a teacher evaluation.
+You should develop strong relationships with teachers to ensure that they can speak knowledgeably about your strengths and qualities.

 How to Apply to Vassar